YinShield Privacy layer for AI workflows

 Alias mode

-Best when downstream reasoning needs more natural text and stable identities across turns.
+Useful when downstream reasoning needs more natural text and stable identities across turns, but not yet the safest mode to market as the default.

 张三 → 陈明